ng-Classic/ng-classic/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Angular team at conduct@angular-classic.io.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Angular Classicteam at conduct@angular-classic.io.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The Angular team will maintain confidentiality with regard to the reporter of an incident.
+The Angular Classicteam will maintain confidentiality with regard to the reporter of an incident.
-Enforcement may result in an indefinite ban from all official Angular communication channels, or other actions as deemed appropriate by the Angular team.
+Enforcement may result in an indefinite ban from all official Angular Classiccommunication channels, or other actions as deemed appropriate by the Angular Classicteam.

-Angular maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Angular Classicmaintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.